 2)In even the best of relationships, “fair and sophisticated” criticism can be taken as a slight and permanently damage friendships.
 There is always some risk of hard-feelings when we criticize another, and we tend to do a calculation before we open our mouths.
 Yet no matter how careful our wording, we can nevertheless be misunderstood.
 And there are other hazards.
 We make errors in judgment about when and how we should offer a criticism.
 To avoid this difficulty, we sometimes ask people to vet the criticism we’re about to offer another friend or colleague.
 But in so doing we’re relying on their own better judgments — which as we’ve seen aren’t always so reliable.
 And so on.
 The upshot is that we’re rather stuck in a best-we-can-do world where social risks weigh in our decisions as much as more concrete risks; e.g. how to safely cross a river.
 And in both cases, we are forever building bridges.

-What to do?
 A careful study of Kahneman’s book may go some way to removing barriers to listening to others’ criticisms; e.g. providing good reasons to be a little less sure of one’s own judgments and to value an outside view.
 And if these reasons are taken both to heart and to mind, we might foster a habit of humility.
 Humility being the stance that, well I might be wrong.
 Or, not quite as right as I think I am.
 But humility will take us only so far.
 Strong feelings — particularly repulsion or dislike, fear and shame — are difficult to surmount.
 As David Hume says, “These sentiments are not to be controlled or altered by any philosophical theory or speculation whatever.”
 Says he, “Nature will always maintain her rights, and prevail in the end over any abstract reasoning whatsoever.”

 David Hume.
 Eric Steinberg, Ed.
 An Enquiry Concerning Human Understanding.
 Hacket Publishing Company, Inc.: Indianapolis.
 1993. (p 68.)

 Recommended reading as a complement to Thinking, Fast and Slow is Jonathan Haidt’s The Righteous Mind : Why Good People are Divided by Politics and Religion.
-See, Just a Thought.
-14.

 A study of Haidt’s moral theory alongside Kahneman’s work on our cognitive/perceptual errors and biases might well make the barriers to both offering and receiving criticism a little more surmountable.